-The CDC Failover Slot support comes with certain limitations.
+The CDC Failover Slot support comes with certain limitations:

-- CDC Failover slot support requires the latest versions of PGD (5.7+) and the latest minor releases of Postgres-Extended or EPAS (available Feb 2025). - CDC Failover support is a global option and cannot be set on a per-slot basis.
-It is possible though, because changing the enabled status of CDC Failover does not affect previously provisioned slots, to enable it (set to global), create a replicated slot, then disable it (set to local), to create a singular replicated slot. - CDC Failover support is not supported on temporary slots. - CDC Failover support is not supported on slots created with the failover option set to false. - CDC Failover support works with EDB Postgres Advanced Server and EDB Postgres Extended Server only.
-It is not supported on community Postgres installations. - Existing slots are not automatically converted into failover slots when the option is enabled.
+- CDC Failover slot support requires the latest versions of EDB Postgres Distributed (PGD) 5.7+ and the latest minor releases of Postgres Extended or EDB Postgres Advanced Server (available Feb 2025). - CDC Failover support is a global option and can't be set on a per-slot basis.
+Because changing the enabled status of CDC Failover doesn't affect previously provisioned slots, it's possible to enable it (set to global), create a replicated slot, then disable it (set to local) to create a singular replicated slot. - CDC Failover support isn't supported on temporary slots. - CDC Failover support isn't supported on slots created with the failover option set to false . - CDC Failover support works with EDB Postgres Advanced Server and EDB Postgres Extended Server only.
+It isn't supported on community Postgres installations.